Skip to content

 • Silently send your enemy well wishes: May you be happy and well.

-• Acknowledge your own shadow (“negative” emotions and shortcomings)
+• Acknowledge your own “shadow”

 • Contemplate the person’s role in your spiritual evolution